 You’ve decided to move your business across to Microsoft 365.
 Congratulations – enhanced communications, improved efficiency and a generally slicker operation are within reach.
 Not to mention the exceptional remote work capabilities you’ll enjoy, which is becoming more important as the officescape evolves.

 But… the migration doesn’t just happen.
 There’s a process to it that can be daunting, especially if you’re unfamiliar with the software.
-Your data doesn’t just magically appear in Office 365, it needs to be migrated across.
+Your data doesn’t just magically appear in Microsoft 365, it needs to be migrated across.
 It’s not just a case of copying it and pasting it into a new destination, it needs a methodical and well-executed approach.
 Otherwise confusion and pain will reign, trust us!

 The migration is pretty technical, so we perform it on your behalf.
 But – you have a much better understanding of your data than we do, so we need your help during the process.
 We consult with you on how you want your data structured, give our recommendations and then implement the migration.
-This process helps improve your familiarity with Office 365, as well as improving the organisation and ease of navigation of your data.
+This process helps improve your familiarity with Microsoft 365, as well as improving the organisation and ease of navigation of your data.

 Below are the steps we go through with the migration.

 A lot of the data you have stored on your old file server hasn’t changed in years.
 It probably hasn’t been used in that time too.
 This is your chance to clean out the deadwood….
 Identify static files that are not important or integral to your business functions anymore.
 Get rid of them….
 Hit the delete button.
 Do it.
 You’ll feel so much better after!

 Move Personal Data to Microsoft OneDrive

 Your OneDrive is where all your personal information relating to your work will go.
 This will be documents and data on your desktop, in your home drive or under your user profile.
 This means data only relevant to you isn’t available across the intranet to the whole organisation unless you choose it to be.